xgqfrms/MongoDB_PHP/README.md

-# mongoDB
+# MongoDB & PHP

-mongoDB ebook translation for those who want to learn mongoDB in Chinese.
+## MongoDB and PHP ebook translation for those who want to learn mongoDB and PHP in Chinese.

+* more contents are coming soon ...